-Colindale Tube station in the North Eastern part of the postcode provides the locals with access to the Northern Line services and the Hendon Rail Station allows the locals to wither reach Central London very quickly or escape the capital by using Thameslink Services.
+Colindale Tube station in the North Eastern part of the postcode provides the locals with access to the Northern Line services.
+The Hendon Rail Station allows the locals to wither reach Central London very quickly or escape the capital by using Thameslink Services.

-Some of the cultural landmarks here are the royal Air Force Museum which attracts a considerable number of visitors every year.
+Some of the cultural landmarks here are the Royal Air Force Museum which attracts a considerable number of visitors every year.
 The Museum of Domestic Design and Architecture and the beautiful Brent Reservoir are both located here as well.

-There are also many homes here that were built for factory workers in the middle of the 20th century and that give North London it's specific character.
+There are also many homes here that were built for factory workers in the middle of the 20th century and that give North West London it's specific character.

 There are some apartment buildings and local authority housing projects but there are easily spotted and have been excluded from our mapping system.

 The way our mapping system operates is as follows.
 We break down each postcode into smaller areas of approximately five thousand leaflets.